knowsuchagency/docker-compose-airflow/readme.md

 ## GCP
 `default-service-account.json`

-The `default-service-account.json` file at the project root will be used to authenticate with Google cloud by default.
+The `default-service-account.json` [service account key] at the project root will be used to authenticate with Google cloud by default.

 ---